michalpieszczyk/IntercomAndroid/README.md

 ### Not working:

 • Automatic notification sending after new data is added to Storage / Database.
 This can not be done using only aplication and firebase.

-Web server is required.
+• Flashlight (pathway lighting).

 ## Licence & copyright
-© Michal Pieszczyk, Programming II classes @ Opole Univesity Of Technology
+© Michal Pieszczyk, Programming II classes @ Opole Univesity Of Technology 2019